In this post, we will show you the difference between hack and virus.

 How To Protect Yourself From Hackers And Computer Virus

 - Install an antivirus on your computer.
-Also, ensure you update the installed antivirus whenever there is a released patch.
+Also, ensure you update the installed antivirus whenever a patch is released.

 - Scan your computer regularly.